jb-cc/ccl2-backend/README.md

+# This is the dev branch, anything here can be broken, and is not guaranteed to work.
+For a stable version, please use the main branch.

+I am currently working on porting it all to a different backend service, so that the page can be live without having to run it locally and with the database of the university.

 # SKINFINITY CS:GO SkinMarketplace - Backend (CCL2)

 Skinfinity is a CS:GO Skin marketplace that allows users to buy and sell (not real) CS:GO Skins.
 It is a project for the